 - Cook with olive oil, coconut oil, or avocado oil instead of rapeseed oil, vegetable oil, or margarine

-- Eat oily fish such as: Salmon, Mackerel, Sardines, at least 2x per week
+- Eat oily fish such as salmon, mackerel, and sardines, at least two times per week